technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 01/Usecase01.md

     between the three tables.

-4. Choose each of the two suggested column mappings, one at a time, mapping the VendorID and date columns from both tables.
+4. Choose each of the two suggested column mappings, one at a time, mapping the VendorID and VendorID columns from both tables.
 When both mappings are added, the matched column headers are highlighted in each table.